What is UGYG?

 - Willingness – You have to be willing to show up, take action, and put in time the with your child, even though they may be resistant (don’t worry, I help with the resistance throughout the entire course).

 - Child’s willingness – If your child can’t or won’t give this a decent shot, it’s not worth it.
-Show your child the video for students and see how they respond.
+Show your child this video for students and see how they respond.
 You can then make an informed decision together.

 “Going slowly seems to be working for my kiddo, I am taking it as a win.
 The other day his planner spontaneously appeared out of his backpack with notes written in the boxes, after weeks of resistance, and it brought tears to my eyes.
 Baby steps!”